-By clicking on left options, an arrow will appear to standard size fields.
-If it is 25% opening it will show 45 – degree angle, if it is 50% then it is 90 – degree angle.
-The value of opening percentage is decided upon arc swing
+By clicking on the left options, an arrow will appear to standard size fields.
+For example, if it is 25% opening, it will show 45 degrees angle; if it is 50%, then it is 90 degrees angle.
+The value of the opening percentage is decided upon arc swing.

 5. To Add Arched Opening